New Eastern Outlook: Background

 The Institute of Oriental Studies (IOS), formerly Institute of Oriental Studies of the USSR Academy of Sciences, is a Russian research institution affiliated with the Russian Academy of Sciences (RAS).
 In 2013, the Russian government transferred control of the IOS, together with all other RAS academic institutes, to a government agency Federal Agency for Scientific Organizations (FASO).

 The IOS publishes both popular and scholarly journals about the countries and cultures of Asia and North Africa.
 According to its page on the IOS website, "NEO editorial staff appreciates viewpoints of any reader or contributor ready to share and defend his convictions and approaches, whether commonplace or unconventional."
 The earliest (January 25, 2014) archived version of NEOs website describes it as "primarily interested in processes taking place at the broad expanse that stretches from Japan and the remote coasts of Africa ...
 We also look at political events happening in other areas of the world as they relate to the Orient."

 Collaboration with Veterans Today

 In 2013, New Eastern Outlook sought a partnership with Veterans Today, an American website founded in 2003 in opposition to the US invasion of Iraq.
 Veterans Today publishes conspiracy theories and has ties with Iran's state-backed media outlet, PressTV.

-In 2017, Politico quoted University of Washington professor Kate Starbird describing Veterans Today is "a fake news site actively pushing the Kremlin party line."
+In 2017, Politico quoted University of Washington professor Kate Starbird describing Veterans Today as "a fake news site actively pushing the Kremlin party line."
 Titles of NEO articles re-published by Veterans Today included: